 Backing Up Your Photos

-Once everything’s been uploaded, you’ll see a small cloud icon at the top of your page with a small check mark to let you know the deed it done.
+When the upload completes, you’ll see a small cloud icon at the top of your page with a small checkmark to let you know your photos are safely on the cloud.
 If you want, log into your desktop or laptop computer and check photos.google.com to see if your photos have finished uploading.
-There will be a chronological scroll bar on the right hand side of the screen, which will help organize your photos for you.
+There will be a chronological scroll bar on the right-hand side of the screen, which will help organize your photos for you.

 Step Two: Deleting Your Photos

 Alright, time to make those photos go away.
 If you followed the above step to upload your pictures to Google Photos, we suggest you do not use the Google Photos app to delete the pictures off of your phone.
 Doing so will also delete your cloud backups, and that’s no good if you wanted to save a copy just in case.

 Instead, make sure you use either the standard gallery app on your phone or, if you use a phone that only came with the Google Photos app, use a third-party gallery app like QuickPic Gallery to delete these files off your phone.
 If you use the Google Photos app, you won’t just delete the photos saved to your phone, you’ll also be deleting the copies of your photos you uploaded to the cloud.

 Android phones may differ depending on the operating system and manufacturer.
 The instructions for deleting your entire gallery should be relatively similar.

 - Open the Gallery app